 PHYSICAL SECURITY - VS - COMPUTER SECURITY

-Access control is the ability to permit or deny the use of something by someone.
-In PHYSICAL SECURITY, the term Access Control refers to the practice of allowing entrance to a property, a building, or a room to AUTHORIZED persons.
-Physical access control can be achieved by a human - a guard or receptionist, through mechanical means such as locks and keys.
-In COMPUTER SECURITY, Access Control includes: Authentication, Authorization and Audit.
-It also includes measures such as digital signature, encryption, social barriers, and monitoring by humans and automated systems.
+Access control is the ability to permit or deny the use of an access point by someone or/and an electronic devide.
+In PHYSICAL SECURITY, the term Access Control refers to the practice of allowing entrance to a property, a building, or a room to AUTHORIZED persons by someone.
+Physical access control can be achieved by a human - a guard or receptionist, through mechanical means such as locks and key.
+In COMPUTER SECURITY, Access Control includes: Authentication, Authorization and Audit, also can includes measures such as digital signature, encryption, social barriers, and monitoring by automated computerized systems.

 WE GIVE YOU THE OPTIONS,